nordeck/matrix-neoboard/README.md

 ### Matrix Room Upgrades

-The widget room can be upgraded.
+The widget room can be [upgraded](https://matrix.org/docs/communities/administration/#room-upgrades).
-Before the upgrade it is strongly recommended to download any whiteboard data by exporting it as NeoBoard file (.nwb).
+Before the upgrade, it is strongly recommended to download any whiteboard data by exporting it as NeoBoard file (.nwb).
-After the upgrade, the NeoBoard widget needs to be configured in the new room and .nwb file can be imported.
+After the upgrade, the NeoBoard widget needs to be configured in the new room and the .nwb file can be imported.

-If you are using the widget as part of [NeoDateFix](https://github.com/nordeck/matrix-meetings), then please refer to it's [documentation](https://github.com/nordeck/matrix-meetings/blob/main/README.md#matrix-room-upgrades) about room upgrades.
+If you are using the widget as part of [NeoDateFix](https://github.com/nordeck/matrix-meetings) meetings, then please refer to its [documentation](https://github.com/nordeck/matrix-meetings/blob/main/README.md#matrix-room-upgrades) about room upgrades.

 ## License